Adolescent Drug Abuse Therapy

-As children become teenagers and start to make their transition into adulthood, they often go through a rough period where they want to push boundaries without consequence.
-For most teenagers, these years are the hardest of their life, between pressure from friends at school and from their parents at home, it may seem that the only way to cope is to push limits.
-For many teens, this involves using illicit drugs, such as marijuana and cocaine, and consuming alcohol.
+As children become teenagers and begin the transition into adulthood, they often want to push boundaries without consequence.
+For most teenagers, these years are the hardest of their life.
+Between pressure from friends at school and from their parents at home, they can come up with inappropriate ways to cope.
+These may involve using marijuana and cocaine and other types of drugs, and consuming alcohol.

 How to Identify Drug Abuse

-It is natural for teenagers to rebel and to seem distant.
-It is part of them trying to grow up and become an independent person.
-Because of this change in attitude and personality, it can be hard to identify some of the symptoms of drug and alcohol abuse, yet there are several physical, emotional, and social signs that may be able to help you identify if your child has substance abuse problems.
+Rebellion and distancing themselves is a way for teenagers to become independent.
+Because of this natural change in attitude and personality, it can be hard to identify symptoms of drug and alcohol abuse.
+Yet there are several physical, emotional, and social signs that can help.
+These include:

 - Changes in eating habits, weight gain, or weight loss

-- Paranoia and a persistence for personal space and privacy
+- Paranoia and insistence on personal space and privacy

 - Sudden mood swings